Our Clinical Trials Units

 Our Clinical Trial Fellowship award supports clinicians with an interest in clinical trials and who would benefit from further training within a Clinical Trial Unit.
 Fellows receive up to three years of training, with funding to cover salary, running expenses and equipment.

-Directory of Clinical Trials Units
+Directory of CRUK Clinical Trials Units

 Director: Dr Richard Adams

-The Wales Cancer Trials Unit focuses research on understanding the mechanisms that cause solid and blood cancers; as well as screening and early diagnosis and improved diagnosis, stratification, prevention and treatment strategies.
+The Wales Cancer Trials Unit focuses on research understanding the mechanisms that cause solid and blood cancers; as well as screening and early diagnosis and improved diagnosis, stratification, prevention and treatment strategies.

 Director: Professor Judith Bliss